Commercial Invoices

 You must include:

 The Exporter/Seller's EORI & VAT number (if they have one) must be clearly shown on the commercial invoice.
-If you do not have a UK EORI, you can register here if VAT registered or EU EORI & VAT is valid.
+If you do not have a UK EORI, you can register for an EORI number if VAT registered or EU EORI & VAT is valid. - Buyer Address

 If your goods are of UK or EU origin, the below statement must be added to your invoice.
 Just fill in your details where indicated in brackets.
 Remember, if the goods are of EU origin, please specify the country from where the goods originate.
 Merely stating the goods are of 'EU Origin' is not acceptable.